Readit News logoReadit News

 I ended up just ditching Linode and having everything in a single Hetzner VPS.
 I can do this because it was mostly experimenting and didn't really need to have more than one server.
 But for this specific case, the volumes thing was what ended up tipping the balance in favor of only having a single server because it wasn't worth the effort.

-aristofun · a year ago
+aristofun · 2 years ago

 How often solopreneurs can’t get away with just 1 beefy machine?
 Or at least with just 1 vps provider to share extra volumes

-aristofun · a year ago
+aristofun · 2 years ago

 I run 2 rails websites with hundreds of real daily users on a single shared 2cpu/2gb vps, inlcuding 1 staging env, postgres db, memcache for caching.

-felipemesquita · a year ago
+felipemesquita · 2 years ago

 We have our own servers (mostly consumer pc parts) and run lxd to slice them up into vms/containers.
 Deploy to those using kamal and expose the web server port through cloudflare tunnels.
 With simple scripts to periodically compress and upload the storage volumes and database dumps to Google drive, most of our less critical apps cost about $0 to keep running.
 For the higher criticality apps, we also deploy them to Linux vms using kamal, but use a commercial service (linode).

-derfabianpeter · a year ago
+derfabianpeter · 2 years ago

 Spoiler: Shameless plug, but might be helpful for people